The EP Fellowship Program

 EP Fellows can use the research done here for coursework, theses and dissertations.

-- Fellows must commit to working 40 hours per week from our office in Berkeley, California office for a minimum of 10 weeks.
+- Fellows must commit to working at least 20 hours per week from our office in Berkeley, California office for a minimum of 10 weeks.

 - A limited number of stipends available, depending on experience.